 I am a 4th year Societal Computing PhD student in the School of Computer Science at Carnegie Mellon University, advised by Lujo Bauer.
 I am a member of CyLab, the security and privacy institute at CMU.

-My research interests are at the intersection of machine learning, security, and cyber-physical systems.
-Currently, my research focus is on the application of anomaly detection to industrial control systems.
-Some of my past research projects investigated new attacks and defenses for multi-party machine learning systems such as Google's federated learning.
+My research focuses on problems at the intersection of machine learning, security, and cyber-physical systems.
+Currently, I am investigating novel applications of anomaly detection to industrial control systems.
+Some of my past research projects include (i) ML-based, client-side detection of DOM-XSS vulnerabilities and (ii) attacks and defenses for multi-party federated learning systems.

 I finished my M.Sc. in computer science in 2018 at the University of British Columbia, where I was a member of the Networks, Systems and Security (NSS) Lab.
 I built systems for private and secure multi-party machine learning with Ivan Beschastnikh, to whom I owe a great deal.

 Even more before that, I finished my B.A.Sc.
-Systems Design Engineering in 2016 at the University of Waterloo, where I spent several work terms across a wide variety of projects, from developing bioinformatics research tools to building online recommender systems infrastructure at scale with LinkedIn.
+Systems Design Engineering in 2016 at the University of Waterloo, with several internships spanning a wide variety of projects: from developing tools for bio-informatics research to building large-scale, online machine learning infrastructure with LinkedIn.

 Email : clementf [at] andrew [dot] cmu [dot] edu